Nuttymoon/ansible-avalanche-collection/README.md

 # Ansible Avalanche Collection

+:warning: **This project has been moved to [AshAvalanche/ansible-avalanche-collection](https://github.com/AshAvalanche/ansible-avalanche-collection) and the collection renamed to `ash.avalanche`** :warning:

 Collection providing Ansible roles, playbooks and modules to manage [Avalanche](https://docs.avax.network/) nodes, subnets and blockchains.

 ## Why an Ansible collection for Avalanche?